Healthy Device? Check With Duo Desktop Before Granting Access

 Much like the modern family, today’s workforce is a bit more blended.
 Many organizations have employees, contractors and partners who need network access.
 Some work in the corporate office while others are remote.
 There are corporate-owned devices, personal devices (BYOD), even shared devices.
 You wouldn’t let someone into your home if they were sick, so why let these devices on your network without first checking their health?

 Assessing the health posture of devices, regardless of whether they're company-issued or personal, before letting them access network applications is a good security practice.
-To help with that, there's the Duo Device Health Application (DHA) which performs a real-time check on macOS and Windows devices at the time of authentication to establish their health.
+To help with that, there's Duo Desktop which performs a real-time check on macOS and Windows devices at the time of authentication to establish their health.
 Now, we've expanded operating system support to include certain versions of Linux OS.

-Read on to learn more about this expanded coverage, and about how the Device Health app can help you prevent risky devices from accessing essential resources.
+Read on to learn more about this expanded coverage, and about how Duo Desktop can help you prevent risky devices from accessing essential resources.

 Establish device trust with health checks